As the primary midwife at Midwifery Care, I bring 25 years of experience in women's health care to my practice.

 In 1998 my daughter, Lucy, was born into the loving hands of her Papa and midwife.
 Shortly thereafter I began my apprenticeship and experienced the joy and reward of sitting with women through pregnancy, birth, and beyond.
 Often Lucy was along, riding high in a backpack and peering out as new little ones arrived.
 In 2001, as my apprenticeship grew into a partnership, I was blessed again with a homebirth as my son, Harper, was welcomed by his Papa, sister, and my midwife/mentor.

-Besides the time spent practicing midwifery, I am pursuing a Masters in Public Health, teach grassroots midwifery education, and lecture on nutrition for the childbearing year.
+Besides the time spent practicing midwifery, I teach grassroots midwifery education, and lecture on nutrition for the childbearing year.
 I am an active member of the Oregon Midwifery Council, and serve on the Quality Improvement Committee.

 All that work keeps me quite busy.
 When it’s time to play, I have my garden.
 I am an avid perennial gardener (my husband is the veggie guy), and I find great pleasure in creating a landscape that is a haven for my family and myself.
 My spirit is renewed by my contact with the earth and all that flourishes here.
 Exercise is a vital part of my life too.
 I stay active and invigorated through cycling, weightlifting, hiking, and gardening.
 Don't be surprised if I show up for a prenatal visit on my bike!
 Besides catching babies, nothing makes me happier than riding my bike, in 2022 I rode 3378 miles across the country!